obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

-20-12: Case 111 in progress; the du's need to be updated next, I think such that right function space is used, per Koki's remarks:
+20-12: Case 111 in progress; the du's need to be updated next, I think such that right function space is used, per Koki's remarks (removed comment sign):

 from firedrake import *